-This outdoor cat runs interview focuses on Susan Gotlieb, artist and animal lover, who has created a unique two-mile-long cat run for her own cats.
+Building an outdoor cat run is a great project that allows you to improve your cat's quality of life.
+Susan Gotlieb, artist and animal lover, created a unique two-mile-long cat run for her own cats, and she offers tips to help you make your own run at home.
 Her work is inspirational to others who would like to allow their cats the freedom to go outdoors without the worry of their feline getting into cat fights or other inherent dangers.
-Susan offers many ideas for creating your own cat run in this interview.

 A Little About Susan Gotlieb and Her Cats